wultra/powerauth-docker/docs/Getting-Started.md

 2. Review the `application.properties` file.
     - _Note: If you use the default values for the configuration, everything will just work._
     - _Note: By default, Web Flow uses a demo OAuth 2.0 credentials "democlient" / "changeme"._
-3. Start the testing tool with:
+3. Start the testing tool using Java 11 or higher with following command:
-    - `java -Dserver.port=8888 -XX:+IgnoreUnrecognizedVMOptions --add-modules=java.xml.bind -jar powerauth-webflow-client.war`
+    - `java -Dserver.port=8888 -jar powerauth-webflow-client.war`
 4. Open the testing tool on http://localhost:8888/ address.

-#### 5.4 Authorize Demo Payment
+#### 5.4 Authorize an Operation

-You can also try to create a new payment.
+You can try to authorize a login operation.

 The default instance of Data Adapter component, that is used to customize the authentication behavior, uses the following setup:

 - it accepts any username
 - it maps the username to user ID (1:1)
 - it uses "test" as a password for all users
 - writes the SMS codes to `powerauth.da_sms_authorization` table (`authorization_code`) column of the "PowerAuth Web Flow DB" database.

-Therefore, you can just submit the default form, enter any user ID as username (for example `tester`), use "test" as the password, and lookup the correct SMS code in the database.
+Therefore, you can just submit the default form, enter any user ID as username (for example `tester`), use "test" as the password, and lookup the correct SMS OTP authorization code in the database.

-Alternatively, you can create a payment via API - use the following command to create a new operation:
+You can create a payment operation via API - use the following command to create a new operation:

 ```sh
 curl --request POST \